 It is considered the main criterion for successfully selling a product on Amazon.
 It decides which seller links his product to the button.
 We’re talking about that Amazon BuyBox .
 According to industry estimates, the winner of the BuyBox scores 9 out of 10 orders.
 The goal of every retailer should therefore be to be able to offer as many products as possible in the Amazon BuyBox.
 We’ll tell you what advantages the space in the BuyBox offers and how you can win the BuyBox for yourself.

-What advantages does the BuyBox winner actually have?
+What are the advantages of the BuyBox winner?

-But what criteria does Amazon use to decide which retailer sells its product through the Amazon BuyBox?
+What criteria does Amazon use to decide who sells their product through the Amazon BuyBox?

-The exact criteria by which retailers win the BuyBox are of course a well-kept Amazon secret.
-Still, there are a few important factors that are known to play an important role in BuyBox profit:
+The exact criteria for how retailers win the BuyBox are of course a well-kept Amazon secret.
+Nevertheless, there are some important factors that are known to play a decisive role in BuyBox profit:

-One of the most important factors to get the coveted place in the BuyBox is customer satisfaction.
+One of the most important factors in getting that coveted spot in the BuyBox is customer satisfaction.
 This is measured by Amazon using many different criteria.
 The status can be changed at any time in Amazon Seller Central being checked.
 Important key figures for measuring customer satisfaction are:

 - Perfect Order Percentage (POP): percentage of all orders with smooth order processing.